Last updated July 17, 2026

 data:pg:info and pg:info

-To see all PostgreSQL databases provisioned by your application and the identifying characteristics of each, such as database size, status, number of tables, and PG version, use heroku data:pg:info for Advanced databases (Limited GA) and heroku pg:info for non-Advanced databases:
+To see all Heroku Postgres databases provisioned on your app and the identifying characteristics of each, such as database size, status, number of tables, and PG version, use heroku data:pg:info for Advanced databases (Limited GA) and heroku pg:info for non-Advanced databases:

 $ heroku pg:info -a example-app